Conference Rules and Consequences Policies & Procedures

 - The person(s) who allegedly broke the rules, then has three minutes to ask clarifying type questions of the reporter as necessary.

-- The person reporting the violation and other CRAC members then have a further five minutes to ask questions of the alleged violator(s).
+- The person reporting the issue (whatever it is) and other RC members then have a further five minutes to ask questions of the alleged violator(s).

-At this stage, all questions should be focused on the violation, not on the consequences.
+At this stage, all questions should be focused on the issue, not on the consequences.

-When the CRAC has heard all the relevant information, they, minus the violator(s), the reporter(s) and any victims and/or witnesses, will discuss the facts and the issue and collectively decide on the appropriate consequences and or next steps.
+When the RC has heard all the relevant information, they, minus the participant(s) involved, the reporter(s) and any victims and/or witnesses, will discuss the facts and the issue and collectively decide on the appropriate consequences and or next steps.

-*If the rule violation is such that there are direct victims, these individuals should be given the opportunity to approve the consequences that are chosen by the CRAC before they are given out.
+*If the issue is of a nature that there are direct ‘victims’, these individuals should be given the opportunity to approve the consequences that are chosen by the RC before they are given out.

-Once the consequences are decided upon, the violater(s) should be notified and after that point any announcements or apologies to the community at large should be made.
+Once the consequences are decided upon, the person(s) responsible for the issue should be notified and after that point any announcements or apologies to the community at large should be made.

-After the CRAC is concluded and the consequences have been given out, the conference Chaplain or a minister should be made available to speak with:
+After the RC is concluded and the consequences have been given out, the Con Chaplain or a minister should be made available to speak with:

-- the violator(s) to make sure s/he/they understand(s) that the consequence was a response to the behavior exhibited – to the rule violation – and not to them as individual(s).
+– participants involved in the issue to make sure they understand(s) that the consequence was a response to the behavior exhibited and not to them as individual(s).

-If a consequence is that a violator(s) is asked to leave the conference, her/his sponsor and one of the Co-Deans (at CanUUdle it would be the Logistics Coordinator) will immediately make the arrangements for this to happen.
-If parents are asked to pick up the youth, the youth will be removed from further Con activities and must stay removed from the Con community in a separate area with his/her advisor and another assigned adult until the parents or guardian arrive.
+If a consequence is that someone is asked to leave the conference, their sponsor and one of the Co-Deans will immediately make the arrangements for this to happen.
+If parents are asked to pick up the youth, the youth will be removed from further Con activities and must stay removed from the Con community in a separate area with his/her sponsor and another assigned adult until his/her parents or guardian arrive.

-Lastly the CRAC must ensure that the incident form is filled out and given to the CUC Youth and Young Adult Ministry Development staff within 5 days of the incident.
+Lastly the RC must ensure that the incident form is filled out and given to the CUC Youth and Young Adult Ministry Development staff within 48hrs of the incident.